davidperez-rgb/rms-payroll/README.md

-This is the design for the IE DME Payroll Pre Check before sending to CPA.
+This is the design for payroll Pre Check before sending to CPA.